Receive A Free LED Lighting Audit For Your Home from REenergizeCO

 Did you know?

-Upgraded lighting can save money through reduced energy use, and result in increased comfort.
+Upgraded lighting can save money by reducing energy use, and result in increased comfort.

 Homes use more electricity for lighting than any other source.
 Every step to lower your lighting use, from installing energy efficient lighting to operating lights only where and when you need them, can significantly lower your energy bills and earn substantial rebates.

-LED lighting is the most common, inexpensive, and efficient use of lighting.
+LED lighting is the most common, inexpensive, and efficient.

 Our lighting program offers rebates and special services for residential homes.